GIXLabs/GIXLabs.github.io/how_to/cnc_milling_setup.md

 ## Post Cut

-Congradulations!
+Congratulations!
 You have successfully run your first CNC milling cut.

 Turn off the spindle and the machine.